-One of the attractions of a traditional Contract for the department, is that there is generally low risk as the Contractor bears the construction risks.
+One of the attractions of a Traditional Contract for the department, is that there is generally low risk as the Contractor bears the construction risks.
 The sustainability of the traditional form of Contract is conditional upon the department retaining client leadership and competence in the detail design phase.
-Hence, the traditional Contract form of delivery is dependent on the design and documentation competence of the department.
+Hence, the Traditional Contract form of delivery is dependent on the design and documentation competence of the department.
 Design risk remains with the department.

-Given that the design of a project is sound, the ease with which a project is delivered is dependent on a number of factors - two important factors are:
+Given that the design of a project is sound, the ease with which a project is delivered is dependent on several factors - 2 important factors are:

-- Fair contract price A fair Contract price is necessary to ensure that the Contractor has the potential to make an appropriate profit.
+- 1. Fair Contract price A fair Contract price is necessary to ensure that the Contractor has the potential to make an appropriate profit.
 A Contract price with little or no profit margin may be reflected back down through the supply chain creating economic problems for a number of suppliers.
-One way to help achieve a fair Contract price is to use both price and non-price criteria in the selection of the successful tenderer and correct implementation of the Unusually Low Bid clause.
+One way to help achieve a fair Contract price, is to use both price and non-price criteria in selecting the successful tenderer and correct implementation of the Unusually Low Bid clause.
 Volume 2 of TIPDS addresses this in more detail, and - Relationship management Many of the problems experienced on a project can be traced to poor relationships between the Principal, the Administrator, the Contractor and/or subcontractors.
 One method to overcome these problems is through the partnering process.
 This is addressed in Appendix A of this volume.

-However, it is fair to observe that this method of delivery presents a wider range of tendering options than do the other methods of delivery.
+However, it is fair to observe that this delivery method presents a wider range of tendering options than other methods.